 About the Network

 Due to the intrinsic features of hormone action and the genetic basis of some conditions, the consequences of endocrine conditions are usually not restricted to a single organ, but instead overlap in multiple organs.
 Endocrine disorders also often span across the entire lifetime of a patient.
-Therefore it is of vital importance that the unmet needs of this patient group is met by an overarching network with a broad expertise covering all endocrine glands and challenges from birth until adulthood.
+Therefore it is of vital importance that the unmet needs of this patient group are met by an overarching network with a broad expertise covering all endocrine glands and challenges from birth until adulthood.